xorgxx/doctrine-encryptor-bundle/readme.md

     encryptor_system: halite # halite | openSSLSym | openSSLAsym (das not support advance typing (obejt, array, ...) yet)

     ** openSSLSym is match faster !! | openSSLAsym because is Asymetric we cant put macth data in encrypte SO it's not working well yet!!
-    !!
-Due to instability issues, it is advisable not to use the openSSLAsym encryptor for handling advanced data typing (obejt, array, ...).!!
+    🚨 Due to instability issues (after ~100 caractes), it is advisable not to use the openSSLAsym encryptor for handling advanced data typing (obejt, array, ...).!!
     ````
 [Cipher Algorithm list](Doc/cipherAlgorithm.md)